About

 He is a Visual and Performing Arts professor at the University of Texas at Dallas and previously a Professor of Theatre at the University of Alaska Fairbanks.
 He lived in Alaska for fifteen years and directed an Alaska Native performance group, Tuma Theatre.

-He was Assistant Literary Director at the American Repertory Theatre and Robert Brustein’s research assistant at Harvard University, later becoming Dramaturg and Resident Director at the Cleveland Play House and Artistic Director of Chicago's Organic Theater Company, where he developed and produced several experimental theatre and performance works.
+He was Assistant Literary Director at the American Repertory Theatre and Robert Brustein’s research assistant at Harvard University.
+He later became Dramaturg and Resident Director at the Cleveland Play House and Artistic Director of Chicago's Organic Theater Company, where he developed and produced several experimental theatre and performance works.
 He has directed over one hundred plays and performance works at theatres, including LaMama ETC, The New York Theatre Workshop, the Teatro di Roma of Italy, and the National Theatre of Sakha (Siberia).

 “Riccio searches for different ways and means to transplant a peoples traditional performance culture into a modern expression to address existing social, political, and human concerns.
 He tries to find his way to the roots of a culture’s myths in search of the power and origins of a culture’s expression.”